Dr Michelle Lim, Senior Lecturer and Clinical Psychologist

 Julia is a clinical psychology PhD Candidate in the Faculty of Health, Arts & Design at Swinburne University.
 Her research interests include qualitative methodologies and youth participation, both of which are relevant to her PhD entitled ‘One size does not fit all: how we can better meet the needs of young people in early psychosis’.
 Julia’s clinical interests lie in working with, and empowering people from vulnerable communities.
 Prior to commencing her PhD she lived and studied in London where she worked in research in the academic and criminal justice sectors.
 A commitment to social justice is present across all of her work.

-Ms Vasan completed her Graduate Diploma in Psychology from Monash University in 2017.
-She is currently undertaking her Bachelor of Psychology (Honours) degree in Swinburne University.
-Her current research interests include investigating the impact of positive emotions in reducing loneliness and increasing prosocial behaviour.
+Ms Vasan completed her Bachelor of Psychology (Honours) degree at Swinburne University in 2018, and will start her PhD at Swinburne University in March, 2019.
+Her Honours thesis explored the impact of positive emotions in reducing loneliness and increasing prosocial behaviour.
 She is also interested in understanding the influence of emotion regulation in loneliness and positive emotions.
-Ms Vasan is currently working as a Behaviour therapist with children who have been diagnosed with Autism Spectrum Disorder.

 Ms Kylie Philips, Honours Student

 Kylie Phillips finished her Bachelor of Social Science (Psychology) in 2017 at Swinburne University and currently works as a crisis support worker.
 Kylie Phillips is now completing her Bachelor of Psychology (Honours) at Swinburne University under the supervision of Dr Michelle Lim.